Reading time: 6 minutes

 The Stone House

-The Water Well
+The Well

-The water well is located in the lower terrace of the land, at the junction between the two mountains.
+The well is located in the lower terrace of the land, at the junction between the two mountains.
 It is about 5 meters deep.

 After being restored and cleaned, it will supply us with around 200 to 500 liters of water per day.

-Since we bought our abandoned land in Spain, we have suspected that the water well was built by the Phoenicians, as there are other similar structures in the region.
+Since we bought our abandoned land in Spain, we have suspected that the well was built by the Phoenicians, as there are other similar structures in the region.

 The Rainwater Cistern